 When ElectricAccelerator Developer Edition replicates a ClearCase view on an agent, it appears as a generic file system-ClearCase commands that run as part of a build will not work on the host.
-The Electric File System masks ClearCase's VOBmounts.
+The Electric File System masks ClearCase's VOB mounts.
 If your build runs ClearCase commands, these commands must be runlocal steps.
-For more information, see "Running a Local Job on the Make Machine" on page 14-2.
+For more information, seePerformance Tuning.

 Note: Because of the potential adverse interaction between two different filesystems (ClearCase and ElectricAccelerator Developer Edition), Electric Cloud recommends that you do not install ClearCase on the ElectricAccelerator Developer Edition machine.
 If you must run ClearCase on the ElectricAccelerator Developer Edition machine, ensure that whichever one you need to start and stop frequently is configured to start "second" at system startup time.